Haka performed by non-New Zealand sports teams

-Although haka is a traditional dance form of the Māori people of New Zealand, the use of a haka by the All Blacks rugby team before matches has made it familiar worldwide, and various haka have been adopted by sports teams outside New Zealand, particularly American football teams in the United States.
+Although haka is a traditional dance form of the Māori people of New Zealand, the use of a haka by the All Blacks rugby team before matches has made it familiar worldwide, and various haka have been adopted by sports teams outside New Zealand.
 Though some teams do contain Māori players, frequently haka have been performed by teams with players from other Polynesian groups, indicating that the performance art has become part of a pan-Polynesian sports culture.

 The use of haka outside of New Zealand is controversial, as it can be considered culturally insensitive or offensive.
 There is also the matter of lyrical content of a haka possibly being at odds with the clothing, national origins, or other attributes of those performing it (such as a haka referencing New Zealand being performed by Americans, or one incorporating a reference to red or black clothing being performed by a sports team with grey or blue uniforms).

-The Hawaiian war chant, or dance, is called the Ha’a.
+The Hawaiian war chant, or dance, is called the haʻa.
 It dates back centuries, and is one of the many Polynesian pre-war dances or chants.
-The traditional Hawaiian Ha’a has been adopted by the Rainbow Warriors (Hawaiian football team) in place of the previously used Haka.
+The traditional Hawaiian haʻa has been adopted by the Hawaii Rainbow Warriors football in place of the previously used haka.

 Kahuku "Red Raiders"

-Kahuku High School "Red Raiders" football team may have been the first American sports team to regularly perform a haka, doing so since 2001.
-The town of Kahuku is located just north of Laie, Hawaii, the home of Brigham Young University-Hawaii, which has many international students, including Polynesians from throughout the South Pacific, and both the student body and local community includes many Fijians, Hawaiians, Maoris, Samoans, Tahitians, and Tongans, among other ethnic groups.
-Today, the haka they perform is their own, "Kaipahua Kura", meaning 'Red Raider' in the Maori language.
-Written and choreographed by Seamus Fitzgerald, a special instructor at the Brigham Young University-Hawaii Campus and a Manager/Cultural Specialist in the Aotearoa or New Zealand section of the Polynesian Cultural Center in La'ie.
+The Kahuku High School "Red Raiders" football team may have been the first American sports team to regularly perform a haka, doing so since 2001.
+The town of Kahuku is located just north of Laie, Hawaii, the home of Brigham Young University-Hawaii, which has many international students, including Polynesians from throughout the South Pacific, and both the student body and local community include many Fijians, Hawaiians, Māori, Samoans, Tahitians, and Tongans, among other ethnic groups.
+Today, the haka they perform is their own, "Kaipahua Kura", meaning 'Red Raider' in the Māori language.
+Written and choreographed by Seamus Fitzgerald, a special instructor at Brigham Young University-Hawaii and a Manager/Cultural Specialist in the Aotearoa or New Zealand section of the Polynesian Cultural Center in La'ie.